Holomorphic disks and the disk potential for a fibered Lagrangian: Introduction

-i.e. the minimal energy terms for each output critical point.
+In this article, we only consider the leading order potential.
+The rationale behind this is that at a non-degenerate critical point of $\mc{W}_L^1(\rho)$, one can use the non-degeneracy and the adic filtration to solve inductively for a critical point $\nu_\rho^0$.
+This idea is demonstrated in \cite[Lemma 10.16]{fooo3}, and we apply this reasoning in Theorem \ref{crit}.

 In the fibration context, a critical point of the leading order potential may be degenerate for the following reason: the size of the fibers can be varied and the disks contained in a fiber become the lowest order terms as $K$ grows, leaving out information from the base.
 Thus it is natural to consider first and second order terms:

 \begin{definition} The \emph{second order potential} for a symplectic K\"ahler fibration is

 where for each $x$

 \end{definition}